-While pursuing his legal education, Mr. Fox was a student attorney for the Criminal Appellate Practice Clinic at the University of Michigan Law School.
-He was also a summer associate at a large law firm in New York, NY and a legal intern at a medical device company in Alameda, CA.
+While pursuing his legal education, Mr. Fox was a student attorney for the Criminal Appellate Practice Clinic at the University of Michigan Law School and a legal intern at a medical device company in California.

 Publications